-Prerequisite: C or better in CDFS 038 and CDFS 062.
-Course Advisory: Eligibility for ENGL 001.
+Early Childhood Education Administration Prerequisite: Minimum grade of C in both CDFS 038 and CDFS 062.
+Course Advisory: Eligibility for English 001.
 An overview of the fundamental duties and responsibilities of Early Childhood Administration, including preparation, implementation and evaluation of the program goals and budget controls.
 Meets requirements set by the California Commission on Teacher Credentialing for Site Supervisor and Program Director permit and State of California Community Care Licensing.
 Formerly ECE 080.
 Three hours lecture.

-CDFS 081 3 Units Early Childhood Staff Supervision
+Early Childhood Staff Supervision

-Prerequisite: C or better in CDFS 038, CDFS 050, and CDFS 062.
-Course Advisory: Eligibility for ENGL 001.
+Prerequisite: Minimum grade of C in each CDFS 038, CDFS 050, and CDFS 062.
+Course Advisory: Eligibility for English 001.
 A presentation of the fundamentals involved in becoming a more effective supervisor and methods and procedures in dealing with selection, supervision and evaluation of staff in an early childhood setting.
 Meets the requirements set by the California Commission on Teacher Credentialing for the Site Supervisor and Program Director Permit and State of California Community Care Licensing.
 Formerly ECE 081.
 Three hours lecture.

-Adult Supervision: The Mentor Teacher Prerequisite: C or better in CDFS 038, CDFS 050, and CDFS 062.
-Course Advisory: Eligibility for ENGL 001.
+Adult Supervision - The Mentor Teacher Prerequisite: Minimum grade of C in each CDFS 038, CDFS 050, and CDFS 062.
+Course Advisory: Eligibility for English 001.
 Methods and principles of supervising student teachers in early childhood classrooms.
 Emphasis on the role of experienced classroom teachers who function as mentors to new teachers while simultaneously addressing the needs of children, parents and other staff.
 Required for the Master Teacher, Site Supervisor, and Program Director Permits issued by the California Commission on Teaching Credentialing.
 Formerly ECE 079.
-Two and three-quarters hours (12 week course).
+Two and three-quarters hours lecture (12-week course).

-Early Childhood Education Honors Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Early Childhood Education Honors Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the Division Dean based on instructor availability.
 Course Advisory: Eligibility for ENGL 001.
 An independent study and research class in the areas of infant, toddler, and preschool early education programs.
 The student and instructor design an outlined program of study.
-May be repeated to a maximum of 6 units, including initial enrollment.
+Students may continue CDFS 099 over multiple semesters not to exceed 3 units.
 Formerly ECE 099.
 Three to nine hours weekly by arrangement.